-Consumers are being subjected to an invitation avalanche, with every company of every size, shape and description asking people to like them, follow them, friend them, click, share and +1 them.
+Consumers are being subjected to an invitation avalanche, with every company of every size, shape, and description asking people to like them, follow them, friend them, click, share and +1 them.
 This is in addition to the interruption marketing tactics and findability campaigns already in existence.
 At best, it wears thin.
 At worst, it does more harm than good to brand equity and contributes to the distrust of business spotlighted in Edelman’s Trust Barometer.

-According the 2012 Edelman Trust Barometer, 47 percent of people surveyed trust businesses, which means 53 percent do not trust them.
+According to the 2012 Edelman Trust Barometer, 47 percent of people surveyed trust businesses, which means 53 percent do not trust them.
 77 percent said they would not buy products or services from a company they distrusted.

 Two ways to break through